seratch/testgenerator/readme.md

 @RunWith(classOf[JUnitRunner])
 class WritableSuite extends FunSuite with ShouldMatchers {

-  type ? = this.type // for IntelliJ IDEA

   test("available") {
     val mixedin = new Object with Writable mixedin should not be null